Interview by Jack Apollo George

-Quantum physical concepts describe a dynamic and performative universe where human and non-human identities are made plural; where structures and categories ebb and flow based on their entanglements and where time is nonlinear.
-Quantum physicist and feminist theorist Karen Barad describes a quantum agential reality, where such entanglements suggest a responsibility for how we act in the world.
-This notion of human and non-human responsibility is very important given the impending climate catastrophe and growing inequalities.
+Quantum physical concepts describe a dynamic and performative universe where human and non-human identities are made plural, where structures and categories ebb and flow based on their entanglements and where time is nonlinear.
+Quantum physicist and feminist theorist Karen Barad describes a quantum agential reality where such entanglements suggest responsibility for how we act in the world.
+This notion of human and non-human responsibility is very important, given the impending climate catastrophe and growing inequalities.

 AI is transforming society, and the creative application of AI opens new possibilities in artistic creation.
 You’ve been using AI in your pieces to narrate your artistic ideas.
 What has this media contributed to your artistic practice?

 I’m really interested in how AI can be used to disrupt existing categories and cultural and historical biases rather than entrench them as it does now.
 Currently, decisions made by machine learning reinforce prejudices and other forms of discrimination since the decisions are based on data from the very world where these prejudices are held.

 There has been a lot of discussion about how machine learning data sets are biased because they are more able to identify white people than people of colour accurately.
 However, simply adding more faces of colour to a data set will not eliminate all bias.
 Even though the machine learning algorithm will equally recognise all people, real-world decision-making will still be biased.